Stacey Plaskett: 2014

 In 2014, Plaskett ran for the office again, after formally declaring her candidacy in November 2013.
-In the Democratic Primary held on August 2, she faced Shawn-Micheal Malone, a Virgin Islands Senator, and Senate President, and Emmett Hansen, a former Virgin Islands Senator and former chair of the Democratic Party of the Virgin Islands.
+In the Democratic primary held on August 2, she faced Shawn-Micheal Malone, a Virgin Islands Senator, and Senate President, and Emmett Hansen, a former Virgin Islands Senator and former chair of the Democratic Party of the Virgin Islands.
 She received 50.4% of the vote to Malone's 41.61% and Hansen's 7.92%.
-She later faced Republican Vince Danet in the General Election held on November 4.
-She received over 90% of the vote.
+She defeated Republican nominee Vince Danet in the general election held on November 4 with over 90% of the vote.

 2016

-Plaskett was challenged in the Democratic Party Primary by former Virgin Islands Senator Ronald Russell.
-She defeated Russell in the primary with 85.48% of the vote to his 14.04%.
+Plaskett was challenged in the Democratic primary by former Virgin Islands Senator Ronald Russell.
+She defeated Russell with 85.48% of the vote to his 14.04%.
 In the general election, she faced Republican Gordon Ackley, an Air Force veteran and business owner, who ran as a write-in candidate.
-She won the election in a landslide, garnering almost 98% of the vote.
+She won in a landslide, garnering almost 98% of the vote.

 2018

-Plaskett won re-election unopposed in both the Democratic primary and the general election.
+Plaskett won reelection unopposed in both the Democratic primary and the general election.

 2020

-Plaskett won re-election, defeating independent candidate Shekema George with 88.09% of the vote.
+Plaskett won reelection, defeating independent candidate Shekema George with 88.09% of the vote.

 Impeachment manager

-On January 12, 2021, Plaskett was named as a House impeachment manager for the second impeachment of Donald Trump in response to the storming of the United States Capitol on January 6, 2021.
+On January 12, 2021, Plaskett was named a House impeachment manager for the second impeachment trial of Donald Trump in response to the storming of the United States Capitol on January 6, 2021.
 During the trial on February 10, 2021, she was introduced by lead impeachment manager Jamie Raskin of Maryland, her former constitutional law professor, who said she was "an 'A' student then and she is an 'A+' student now".

 Weaponization Subcommittee

 On February 2, 2023, Plaskett was appointed by Minority Leader Hakeem Jeffries as the Ranking Member of the United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government.
-Plaskett has criticized multiple decisions made by the Republican Majority, stating in her opening statement of the select subcommittee's first hearing "I'm deeply concerned about the use of the select subcommittee as a place to settle scores, showcase conspiracy theories and advance an extreme agenda that risks undermining Americans' faith in our democracy."

-On March 2, 2023, Plaskett along with Ranking Member Jerrold Nadler released a staff report titled GOP Witnesses: What Their Disclosures Indicate About The State Of The Republican Investigations, in which, they criticized 3 alleged whistleblowers (George Hill, Garret O’Boyle, and Stephen Friend) who had transcribed interviews with the Select Subcommittee.
-The 3 have been the only ones who have been transcribed out of "dozens and dozens of whistleblowers" who have had previous discussions with House Judiciary Republicans.
-In the 315 paged report, Subcommittee Democrats doubt the credibility of the 3 whistleblowers, stating that they are heavily MAGA biased and had no evidence of actual FBI misconduct.
+Plaskett has criticized multiple decisions made by the Republican majority, saying in her opening statement of the select subcommittee's first hearing, "I'm deeply concerned about the use of the select subcommittee as a place to settle scores, showcase conspiracy theories and advance an extreme agenda that risks undermining Americans' faith in our democracy."
+On March 2, 2023, Plaskett and Judiciary Committee Ranking Member Jerrold Nadler released a staff report titled GOP Witnesses: What Their Disclosures Indicate About The State Of The Republican Investigations, in which they criticized three alleged whistleblowers (George Hill, Garret O’Boyle, and Stephen Friend) who had transcribed interviews with the Select Subcommittee.
+This document claims that the three have been the only ones who have been transcribed out of "dozens and dozens of whistleblowers" who have had discussions with House Judiciary Republicans.
+In the 315-page report, Subcommittee Democrats doubt the three whistleblowers' credibility, stating that they are heavily MAGA-biased and had no evidence of actual FBI misconduct.